-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs emergency services at a disproportionate rate.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

+The State, largely through the efforts of the Hawaii Interagency Council on Homelessness (HICH) and its partners, has made progress on addressing discharge planning to address persons leaving mental and physical health institutions.
+These efforts include newly executed agreements with some of the State's largest hospital systems to aggressively pursue data sharing to address those persons who use emergency services at a disproportionate rate.
 Cost savings and improved health outcomes can be achieved through better partnerships and a sharing of resources.
-The HICH has also begun working closely with the State Hospital on possible strategies to provide supportive housing to forensic patients who no longer need a hospital level of care.
-Such projects can and will be pursued as "pilot projects" to further develop cost benefit data.
+The HICH has also begun working closely with the State Hospital on possible strategies to provide supportive housing to forensic patients who no longer need a hospital-level of care.
+Such projects can and will be pursued as "pilot projects" to further develop cost-benefit data.
 The HICH has been successful in demonstrating that supportive housing is a critical need that stretches across various populations, including the homeless, the mentally ill, reintegrated prisoners.
 Creating the means to pay for the supportive services that are often required for these specialized populations (whether homeless or not) is being pursued actively with the State's Medicaid program.
-During the COVID-19 pandemic, the HICH worked together with the Hawaii Department of Health (DOH) and the Continua of Care (CoCs) to establish isolation and quarantine facilities for individuals who were confirmed positive or had close exposure to someone who was confirmed positive.
+During the COVID-19 pandemic, the HICH worked together with the Hawaii Department of Health (DOH) and the Continua of Care (CoCs) to establish isolation and guarantine facilities for individuals who were confirmed positive or had close exposure to someone who was confirmed positive.
 The HICH also worked with DOH to establish a centralized point of entry to isolation and quarantine facilities through the 24/7 Hawaii CARES line, and worked together with the CoCs to discharge individuals to shelter or permanent housing upon exit.